Skip to main content

 PCB material categories

-Normal speed and normal loss: These are the most common PCB materials—the FR-4 family.
+Normal speed and normal loss: These are the most common PCB materials, the FR-4 family.
 Their dielectric constant (Dk) versus frequency response is not very flat, and they have a higher dielectric loss.
-They are suitable for up to 2GHz applications.
+They are suitable for applications with a frequency range of 0 to 5 GHz.
 An example of this material is Isola 370HR.

 Medium speed and medium loss: Medium-speed materials have a flatter Dk versus frequency response curve and have a dielectric loss of about half that for normal-speed materials.
-These are suitable for up to 2GHz applications.
+They are suitable for applications with a frequency range of 0 to 10 GHz.
 An example of this material is Nelco N7000-2 HT.

 High speed and low loss: These materials also have flatter Dk versus frequency response curves and low dielectric loss.
 They also generate less unwanted electrical noise compared to other materials.
-These are suitable for up to 20GHz applications.
+They are suitable for applications with a frequency range of 10 to 30 GHz.
 An example of this material is Isola I-Speed.

 To learn more about advanced board materials, see OhmegaPly and TCR Materials with Embedded Passives Technology in PCB Manufacturing